zhaoyuan020/Open-AutoGLM/README_en.md

 ==================================================
 💭 Thinking Process:
 --------------------------------------------------
-Xiaohongshu is now open, need to tap the search box
+eBay is now open, need to tap the search box
 --------------------------------------------------
 🎯 Executing Action:
 {
   "_metadata": "do",
   "action": "Tap",
-  "element": [500, 100]
+  "element": [499, 182]
 }
 ==================================================

 🎉 ================================================
-✅ Task Complete: Successfully searched for food guides
+✅ Task Completed: Successfully opened eBay and searched for 'wireless earphones'
 ==================================================
 ```